-How painful is it to find the owner email address of a domain name?
+How painful is it to find the owner’s email address of a domain name?

 I usually do a lot of outreach and the primary factor is to find the email address of a website owner.

-You can always use who.is to find the domain owner email address, but that’s not the email address that will get work done.
+You can always use who.is to find the domain owner’s email address, but that’s not the email address that will get work done.

 Update: I have found another similar tool and is mentioned at the end of the article.

-In today’s date, most of the websites & blogs have domain specific email address, and these emails are more authentic than the generic @gmail.com, @outlook.com email addresses.
+In today’s date, most websites & blogs have domain-specific email addresses, and these emails are more authentic than the generic @gmail.com, @outlook.com email addresses.

-The tool that is mentioned below, let you find the domain specific email address associated with any domain name.
+The tool that is mentioned below, lets you find the domain-specific email address associated with any domain name.
 In short, it checks if there is any @domain.com email address associated with the domain you are searching for.
 Email Hunter comes out as an amazing go-to tool for digital marketers & for outreach.